LogtalkDotOrg/logtalk.org/_pages/tools.md

 Logtalk provides a [`packs`](https://logtalk.org/manuals/devtools/packs.html) for installing third-party libraries and applications.
-This is a portable tool that supports multiple registries (e.g. official, public, company private, ...) and allows user to:
+This is a portable tool that supports multiple registries (e.g., official, public, company private, ...) and allows the user to:

 -	Create and publish their own pack registries
 -	Publish packs verified by checksums and optionally signed and encrypted